alex285/mii-wiki/content/_index.md

 # Missing
-Mii's 9 asteroids lore and abilities, add more expressions, perhaps add some quotes too? 😆😅
+Mii's 9 asteroids lore and abilities, friends and enemies, more expressions, perhaps some quotes too? 😆😅